alissatroiano/Hue/README.md

 ## UX

 The main goal of Hue is to boost revenue by selling subscriptions.
-Hue's target market is comprised of male & female artists (ages 25-34) that4 want to display & sell their work online.
+Hue's target market is comprised of male & female artists (ages 25-34) that want to display & sell their work online.

-During the, "strategy plane" portion of this project the developer came to the following conclusions:
+During the research & planning phase of this milestone project the developer came to the following conclusions:

-- Hue should be built for two different types of users:
+- Hue should be built for **two** different types of users:
     1) Primary User (aka "The Subscriber")
         - Hue's target market of artists